Carlos Correa Preview, Player Props: Twins vs. Rangers

-On Thursday, Carlos Correa (.405 on-base percentage in past 10 games, 95 points above season-long percentage) and the Minnesota Twins play the Texas Rangers, whose starting pitcher will be Andrew Heaney.
-First pitch is at 7:10 PM ET.
+On Friday, Carlos Correa (.415 on-base percentage in past 10 games, 105 points above season-long percentage) and the Minnesota Twins play the Texas Rangers, whose starting pitcher will be Dane Dunning.
+First pitch is at 8:10 PM ET.

-In his last game he had a one-hit showing (1-for-3) against the Brewers.
+He had a one-hit performance in his previous game (1-for-4) against the Rangers.

 Carlos Correa Game Info & Props vs. the Rangers